amir-jafari/Cloud-Computing/Python_Editor/Readme.md

 13. Go to file and setting (preferences mac users) and search for project interpreter.
 14. Click on the gear box and hit add.
 15. On the left pan click on the SSH interpreter, choose the existing one (If you get the message on the window move or create choose move).
-16. From the drop down menu choose the one that you configured in the previous steps.
+16. From the dropdown menu choose the one that you configured in the previous steps.
 17. Select the path to the python (/usr/bin/python for python2 and /usr/bin/python3 for python3)
 18. Now click ok.
 You are done with the configuration.
 19. Run one of the scripts from the repo.